 In addition to producing wine, the Rathfinny Wine Estate has become a popular destination for wine tourism.
 The RIBA nominated Winery is home to the Cellar Door shop where visitors can enjoy organised Vineyard tours and wine tastings.
 The Tasting Room restaurant, with its large balcony and panoramic views across the Vineyard - under the direction of Michelin-starred Head chef Chris Bailey - specialises in seasonal, modern British cuisine.
-The Estate also houses the Flint Barns, providing wonderful 'home from home' accommodation which hosts sumptuous evening meals and summer picnics, and the Hut catering for drop in visitors.
+The Estate also houses the Flint Barns, providing wonderful 'home from home' accommodation which hosts sumptuous evening meals and alfresco summer dining, whilst the Hut caters for drop in visitors.